Top 12 Mental Health Charities Making a Big Impact

 Founded in 1987, AFSP works toward the following strategies:

-One public policy priority for AFSP includes support and funding for the 988 crisis response system, which is a new number for the National Suicide Prevention Lifeline (also called just Lifeline) that will be operational nationwide by July 2022.
+One public policy priority for AFSP includes support and funding for the 988 crisis response system, which is a new number for the National Suicide Prevention Lifeline (also called Lifeline) that has been operational nationwide since July 2022.

 By securing funding and looking into capacity issues, AFSP hopes the transition to the shorter number will go smoothly.
 The current number, 1-800-273-TALK or 8255, is an effective and important crisis intervention tool; capacity issues will need to be addressed to move forward.

-AFSP also offers a variety of funding opportunities for research, especially in the following priority areas for 2020-2022:
+AFSP also offers various funding opportunities for research, especially in the following priority areas:

-You can get involved in other local events and even sponsor your own event.
+You can get involved in other local mental health fundraising events and even sponsor your own event.
 And, of course, you can donate to support their research, education, and public policy efforts to prevent suicide.

-Mission: StrongMinds empowers impoverished African women by treating depression enabling these women and their families to lead more healthy, productive, and satisfying lives.
+Mission: StrongMinds empowers impoverished African women by treating depression, enabling these women and their families to lead healthier, more productive, and satisfying lives.

 Founded in 2013, StrongMinds works to provide mental health services to impoverished women in Africa.
 Their focus is to help these women overcome debilitating mental health issues through group talk therapy.